goadesign/goa.design/content/design/vendoring.md

 $
 ```

-And we're all good!
-Now, not only code generation will be
+You're all good!

-deterministically built, but also any reliance on goa, its depencies
+Not only are the code generation packages vendored but also `goa`, its
-or your own dependencies.
+dependencies and your own dependencies.